SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Precedence and Associativity for Custom Infix Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Custom ``infix`` operators can also specify a precedence and an associativity.
+Custom ``infix`` operators can also specify a precedence, associativity,
+and assignment behavior.
 See :ref:`AdvancedOperators_PrecedenceAndAssociativity` for an explanation of
-how these two characteristics affect an infix operator's interaction
+how these characteristics affect an infix operator's interaction
 with other infix operators.

 The possible values for ``associativity`` are ``left``, ``right``, and ``none``.